 At age five, I ‘published’ my first book in my grandparent’s apartment.
-Sticking smiling, yellow stickers on pages that were fused together with Elmer’s glue and covered in large, backwards letters written in Crayola crayon took me all morning, until I had to clear the table for lunch.
+Sticking smiling, yellow stickers on pages that were fused together with Elmer’s glue and covered in large, backwards Crayola-carved letters took me all morning, until I had to clear the table for lunch.
 That afternoon, I took my creation and stuffed it all inside a poorly cut cardboard shell, finishing the project with ‘cover art’ drawn using thick, washable markers.
 I even gave myself an author’s biography, which stated that this was (to the surprise of many, I’m sure) my first book but certainly not my last.

 My love of science-writing led me to become a founding member of the first undergraduate Neuwrite group at Geneseo; I’m also proud to be a fledgling member and social media/website team player over at Neuwrite Philly group, while I work on building my writing profile.

 My poetry has been published or is forthcoming in Firefly, UnLost, all the sins, Slag Review, Palaver, The Trumpeter, Gandy Dancer and others; the biology behind these poems can be found on my blog.
 I have also written for Buzz, Hoot, Roar, The Key Reporter, and The Female Scientist, and have been featured on Beyond the Boundary Science.